Best Medicare Supplement Plans in Alabama

 Outside of These Enrollment Periods

-You have the option at any time to change policies or apply to join a plan for the first time.
-However, you’re not protected by guaranteed issue rights if you’re outside your open enrollment period and don’t qualify for special enrollment.
+You can change policies at any time or apply to join a plan for the first time.
+However, you're not protected by guaranteed issue rights if you're outside your open enrollment period and don't qualify for special enrollment.
 The insurer can charge more based on pre-existing conditions, require underwriting, or deny coverage altogether.

-Because Alabama seniors typically keep their Medigap policy for life, it’s critical to make the right choice.
-Our licensed insurance agents can help you compare plans and rates to ensure that you’re getting the coverage you need, now and in the future.
+Because Alabama seniors typically keep their Medigap policy for life, making the right choice is critical.
+Our licensed insurance agents can help you compare plans and rates to ensure that you're getting the coverage you need now and in the future.

 When can I change Medigap plans?